techidaily/site-pokemon-go-android/source/_posts/in-2024-pokemon-go-cooldown-chart-on-realme-12plus-5g-drfone-by-drfone-virtual-android.md

 Pokémon Go players anticipate new evolutions with much excitement.
 This is because evolutions take the gaming experience to another level.
 After being kept waiting, Pokémon Go players finally have a reason to put a smile on their faces.
 Pokémon Go has unleashed an important item for the evolution of generation 5 Pokémon in the Unova region.
 This item is called Unova Stone.
 In this article, we explain to you through every aspect and concept that pertains to Unova stone Pokémon go evolution.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1.
 Unova Stone Evolution

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### What is Unova Stone